 Considering the laws in place to protect the species, there are some places around Sydney that allow you to pat the Koalas without harming them and take a happy snap!
 Here are a few spots you can try out –

 Where can I pat a Koala in Sydney?

 Featherdale Wildlife Park Koala encounters

 Open every day INCLUDING Christmas Day from 9:30 am to 5 pm!
 The zoo is for the wild and the venue is even open to having functions and events there!
-Taronga does not allow you to touch or pat or cuddle a Koala.
+Taronga in Sydney does not allow you to touch or pat or cuddle a Koala.
 However, their encounters allow you to visit the Koala exhibit and have photos taken next to our furry friends!
 This is available everyday between 11 am to 2:45 pm!

 Hunter Valley Zoo

 At Hunter Valley Zoo, you can only take a photo of the Koala – they do not offer pat or cuddle of a Koala but do go visit and see the amazing animals of Australia!
 It’s about $29AUD per adult, $25AUD per concession and $15AUD per child (between 3-15 years old).
 You can even get family passes for a family with 2 adults and 2 children but $80AUD.
 Hunter Valley Zoo is open Thursday to Tuesday between 9 am to 4 pm.

 Home to the big 5!
 Wildlife Sydney Zoo will allow you to have an up-close and personal look at the Koalas with trained staff members!
 The zoo offers a Koala Breakfast which includes an encounter and a photo with the Koala to take home as a souvenir!
 You can dine on a hot buffet with the Koalas and also receive a guided tour as well as an informative talk on the cuddly critters.
 The tickets for this Koala encounter cost $60 per adult and $50 for a child between 3 to 15.